OpenDSA/OpenDSA/RST/en/Glossary.rst

       This approach can fail if there is a cycle in the chain of references.

+   reference parameter
+      a :term:`function` of :term:`method` parameter that can be modified inside the function or method.

    reflexive
       In set notation, binary relation :math:`R` on set :math:`S` is reflexive if :math:`aRa` for all :math:`a \in \mathbf{S}`.